rfussell17/chat-app/README.md

 ## Summary

-I built this chat app to re-create an episode of the office where Dwight is supposedly challenged by the computer to sell more paper.
-As I was refining the early 2000’s aesthetic of the messenger app, I wanted to take my React skills to the next level by making this app fully functional.
+I built this chat app to re-create an old messenger service.
+As I was refining the early 2000’s aesthetic of the messenger app, I wanted to take my skills to the next level by making this app fully functional as a full-stack application.

 <img src="images/chat.png"   title="expense">